October 23, 2025

 This is where data-driven tools like Tie make a measurable difference, helping brands convert anonymous visitors, enrich first-party data, and re-engage high-intent shoppers who might otherwise be lost.

+As signal loss increases, these capabilities become critical for maintaining acquisition efficiency.
 Petrossov points to several effective strategies:

 • Leverage Tie’s identity network, which can de-anonymize over 54% of high-value anonymous traffic using opt-in data from 1,000+ sources.